15 Best Things To Do In Stamford, CT - Karta.com

 7. Catch a Show at The Palace Theatre

-Fun Fact: The Palace Theatre, opened in 1927, was once a vaudeville house where famous performers like Lucille Ball and Henny Youngman graced the stage.
+Fun Fact: The Palace Theatre has a storied history, once hosting vaudeville legends like Lucille Ball and Henny Youngman.

 8. Relax at Cummings Park Beach

-Fun Fact: Cummings Park Beach offers panoramic views of Stamford Harbor, and it's also home to a fishing pier that is popular among locals.
+Fun Fact: Cummings Park Beach offers panoramic views of Stamford Harbor and is home to a fishing pier popular among locals.

 9. Dine at Stamford's Top Restaurants